-Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’
+Zelensky calls for direct talks with Putin; U.S. Embassy says nuclear plant attack is ‘a war crime’

 He added: “There are issues where it’s needed to find compromise so people don’t die, and there are issues where there can be no compromise.
 Well, we cannot just say, ‘here it is, it’s your country now, Ukraine is part of Russia.’
 This is just impossible.
 So why suggest it?”

 The first news conference since the invasion began was a colorful one, as Zelensky, who appeared energetic at moments and exhausted at others, again praised the Ukrainian people for their fight against the invasion.
-It’s why, he said, he had to be “so strong and so decisive.”
+That is why, he said, he had to be “so strong and so decisive.”

 “We have a special people, an extraordinary people,” he said.